thawkson/cztack/aws-acm-certificate/README.md

 # AWS ACM Cert

-DEPRECATED: Please use [aws-acm-certificate](../aws-acm-certificate) for new code.
-If possible migrate older code to the new module.

 Will create and attempt to validate an certificate in the [AWS ACM service](https://aws.amazon.com/certificate-manager/).
 This module uses DNS verification so the principal running this needs to be able to write to the supplied Route53 zone.

 NOTE: if you intend to use this certificate in a cloudfront distribution it must be created in `us-east-1` region.